tracstarr/ParadoxAlarmControl/README.md

 ![alt tag](https://tracstarr.visualstudio.com/DefaultCollection/_apis/public/build/definitions/147e7233-581d-4dd3-89c3-70d85e2224a5/1/badge)

 # ParadoxAlarmControl
 Control your Paradox Alarm via IP150/IP100 modules via RESTful services.
-Includes SmartThings integration and MQTT publishing.
+Includes MQTT publishing.

 To compile and run you will need to download PhantomJS.exe as it's included in the project files and necessary for tests and the main Paradox IP assembly.